ASTK18180U Maritime Security: Research at the Ocean Frontier

-Gain an in-depth understanding of contemporary maritime security challenges, responses to them by diverse actors, as well as core approaches of analysing and understanding them.
+You will gain an in-depth understanding of contemporary maritime security challenges, how different international actors respond to them, as well as gain knowledge about the core approaches for the analysis and interpretation of security practices.

 - 7,5 ECTS